BrightEdge Review 2026: Pricing, Data Cube Explained & Honest Verdict

 AI search visibility

 With the AI Hyper Cube launch, BrightEdge now offers meaningful visibility into how brands appear in AI-generated search results.
-For enterprise marketing teams reporting to executives who want to understand AI search impact, this capability fills a critical gap.
-The share-of-voice metrics for AI search provide a framework for measuring a channel that most organizations are currently unable to quantify, giving BrightEdge customers an early-mover advantage in AI search strategy development.
+For enterprise marketing teams reporting AI search impact to executives, this fills a critical gap.

 Executive-grade reporting